Konstantinos Raktivan

 Konstantinos Raktivan (Κωνσταντίνος Ρακτιβάν; 1865 – 21 May 1935) was a Greek jurist and politician, who served as cabinet minister, as the de facto first Governor-General of Macedonia, president of the Athens Bar Association and of the Council of State, Speaker of the Hellenic Parliament and member and president of the Academy of Athens.

 Early life

 Konstantinos Raktivan was born in 1865 at Manchester, where his father Demetrios Raktivan (naturalized in Britain as Ractivand), a merchant from Veroia, was active in business.
 His mother, Maria Ismiridou, hailed from Constantinople.

-The young Raktivan studied law at the University of Athens, and began his practice as a lawyer in 1885, the same year as he published his first legal study.
+The young Raktivan studied law at the University of Athens, and began his practice as a lawyer in 1885, the same year he published his first legal study.
 After a brief service as judge in Syros in 1888–89, he resigned from the Judicial Corps to focus on his career as a lawyer.
 He exercised this profession for 25 years (1885–1912), and was distinguished for his ability and integrity.
 Raktivan also became a driving force behind the foundation of the Athens Bar Association in 1909, of which he was elected as the first Vice President, and subsequently President for three consecutive years in 1910–12.